Michel Ouellet: Playing career

 Ouellet became an unrestricted free agent in the 2009 off-season, but went unsigned by an NHL club.
-He went overseas to Switzerland to play for HC Fribourg-Gottéron of the National League A. On December 21, 2009, Ouellet was named to Team Canada for the 2009 Spengler Cup.
+He went overseas to Switzerland to play for Fribourg-Gottéron of the National League A. On December 21, 2009, Ouellet was named to Team Canada for the 2009 Spengler Cup.
 Canada finished in third place.
 After a half year Ouellet left Switzerland and signed with German club Hamburg Freezers of the Deutsche Eishockey Liga.

 On July 1, 2011, Ouellet rejoined the Tampa Bay Lightning organization when they signed him as a free agent to a one-year, two-way contract.
 During the 2011–12 season, Ouellet failed to add to his NHL experience, however was assigned to the record achieving affiliate, the Norfolk Admirals contributing to their Calder Cup success.
-Prior to free agency on June 23, 2012, Ouellet was traded by the Lightning to the Boston Bruins, along with a 5th round draft pick, for Benoit Pouliot.
+Prior to free agency on June 23, 2012, Ouellet was traded by the Lightning to the Boston Bruins, along with a fifth-round draft pick, for Benoit Pouliot.

 Released as a free agent by the Bruins, Ouellet accepted a try-out to the Hamilton Bulldogs training camp for the 2012–13 season on September 26, 2012.
 He was subsequently released upon completion of camp, due to the high number of players already under contract in the Bulldogs' camp.

-After several months of free agency, Ouellet was offered a one-year contract with the Thetford Mines Isothermic of the LNAH on December 21, 2012.
+After several months of free agency, Ouellet was offered a one-year contract with the Thetford Mines Isothermic of the Ligue Nord-Américaine de Hockey (LNAH) on December 21, 2012.
 He finished out his playing career after two seasons in the LNAH.